cloud-elements/devportal/docs/elements/sageone/index.md

 # Welcome to the {{page.heading}} Element

 The {{page.heading}} element is a part of the the Cloud Elements Accounting Hub.
-The element provides access to the service provider's accounting features to integrate into applications.
+The element provides access to the API provider's accounting features to integrate into applications.

 {% include callout.html content="<strong>On this page</strong></br><a href=#element-details>Element Details</a></br><a href=#base-url>Base URL</a></br><a href=#authenticating-with-cloud-elements>Authenticating with Cloud Elements</a></br><a href=#error-codes>Error Codes</a>" type="info" %}